-The Geography Department has an enthusiastic and committed team of teachers, Mr Perkins (Head of Department), Mr Wynne and Mrs Harte.
+The Geography Department has an enthusiastic and committed team of teachers, Mr Perkins (Head of Department), Ms Page and Mrs Harte.

 The department is dedicated to instilling a love of Geography and to helping all pupils achieve their maximum potential, whatever their stage of education.
 All classrooms are equipped with interactive whiteboards and all have projectors.
 A range of resources are used to deliver the content across the key stages.
 Fieldwork is a fundamental aspect of geography which we are fully committed to delivering.
 The pupils have access to fieldwork opportunities at all stages as listed below.
 In addition we run a range of trips and have been to Sorrento in Italy in recent years.